 Quality of Education :

-E: Pupil Groups - Ensure the progress of disadvantaged and SEN pupils and build on successful practice to improve outcomes for this group.
+C: Pupil Groups - Ensure the progress of disadvantaged and SEN pupils and build on successful practice to continue to improve outcomes for this group.

 Behaviour and Attitudes: